What is the ‘rest of world’ (ROW) list and which countries are on it?

 All countries that were previously categorised as green or amber now comprise the “rest of the world” list.

-With the red list about to be slashed to just seven countries after the latest government update on 7 October, it’s safe to assume that anything falling outside of this can be found on the “rest of the world” list.
+With the red list now slashed to just seven countries after the latest government update on 7 October, it’s safe to assume that anything falling outside of this can be found on the “rest of the world” list.

 In Europe, this includes firm favourites such as Croatia, Cyprus, France, Greece (including islands), Italy, Malta and Spain (including the Canary and Balearic Islands).